lucasParis/QLive/README.md

 todo list:
 ----------
+- drag and drop modular connexions (patch audio)
 - figure out a way to not reopen an opened FxSliderView frame in FxDialogsManager
-- populate cues, mixer and soundfileplayer panels with widgets
+- populate cues, mixer and soundfile player panels with widgets
 - cues system affecting parameters in FxTrack
 - soundfiles player audio system
 - change FxTrack Panel into fxTracksContainer scrolledPanel that can contain multiple FxTrack